aatuh/recsys/demo-ui/public/readme-root.md

   belief near 50% but with more initial confidence.
 Priors mainly affect early decisions.

+## Audit Trail

+The audit trail captures each recommendation decision so you can see what was shown, why items were ordered that way, and which inputs influenced the outcome.
+Each trace includes request metadata, effective configuration, candidate and score snapshots, any bandit choices, and per‑item reasons.
+Writing is asynchronous and can be sampled to limit overhead.
+Browse summaries with filters, then fetch a full trace for a single request to support debugging, compliance, and "show me exactly what the user saw" workflows.

+## Rule Engine

+The rule engine adds clear business controls on top of the ranking algorithm.
+You can block items from appearing, pin specific items to fixed positions, or boost items by increasing their score.
+Rules can be scoped by namespace and surface, limited to user segments, and scheduled with start/end times.
+During ranking, blocks remove candidates, boosts adjust scores, and pins can reserve positions.
+The ranker then finalizes the list with diversity and caps.
+A dry‑run mode shows which rules would fire for a given set of items so you can verify intent safely.
+Common uses include hiding out‑of‑stock or restricted items, promoting campaigns, curating hero slots, and enforcing merchandising policies.

+You can list existing rules and filter by namespace, surface, segment, status, action, or active window to find exactly what applies to a placement.
+You can update rules at any time.
+The dry‑run endpoint returns which rules would match for a given set of item IDs, including matched rule metadata and per‑item effects.
+It works without changing state.

 ## Configuration (Environment Variables)

 Put these in your service environment (see your `.env.example` files).